andr-dev/Chromethesia/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-Chromesthesia is a chrome extension currently being tested to see if synesthetic experiences can be induced in people who do not have synesthesia by simply browsing the web!
+Chromethesia is a chrome extension currently being tested to see if synesthetic experiences can be induced in people who do not have synesthesia by simply browsing the web!

 ## Examples